bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </p>Along the same line of Object Oriented CSS is the <a href="http://smacss.com/"
-rel="noopener noreferrer" target="_blank">Scalable and Modular Architecture for CSS</a> methodology developed by Jonathan Snook.
+rel="noopener noreferrer" target="_blank">Scalable and Modular Architecture for CSS (2011)</a> methodology developed by Jonathan Snook.
 The Scalable and Modular Architecture for CSS promotes breaking up styles into <b>five</b> core categories, including:</p>